 Continue to mix until dough comes together easily and is firm but not tough.
 If you find that the dough is tough or too firm and very resistant when pulled apart, mix in more water, two tablespoons at a time until the dough is able to be shaped easily but is not too sticky, loose or wet.
 It should not be resistant like taffy, it should be pliable and soft, but be able to hold its shape.

-Prepare a clean counter or pastry mat by lightly dusting with gfJules Gluten Free All Purpose Flour or gluten-free cornstarch.
+Prepare a clean counter or pastry mat by lightly dusting with gfJules Gluten Free All Purpose Flour.
 Separate dough into 6 equal pieces.
-The dough should weigh approximately 800 grams once mixed, so each portion of dough should weigh approximately 130 grams.

-Cover with parchment or wax paper and set aside to rise in a warm place while bringing water to a boil.
+Spritz with water to keep moist, then cover with cling wrap and set aside to rise in a warm place while bringing water to a boil.

 Prepare a large pot of water by adding 1 tablespoon baking soda and turning onto high flame/heat.